susmit31/blog/entropiclegos.github.io/content/posts/veritasium-dirac.md

 +++

 ## TL;DR
-> "God is a mathematician of a very high order and He used advanced mathematics in constructing the universe." - *Paul Adrien Maurice Dirac*.
+> "God is a mathematician of a very high order and He used advanced mathematics in constructing the universe." - *Paul A.M.
+Dirac*.

 Veritasium recently released a video on the basic wave equation describing spin-1/2 fermions, AKA the Dirac equation,
 $$